mccarrond/mccarrond.github.io/resume.md

 Project Management Application - Internal Use

-* Worked with the project management team to assess the company's information management
+* Worked with the project managers to assess the company's information management
 * Developed a RoR application using TDD and an agile development process
 * Created a jQuery UI powered drag-and-drop workforce allocation board
 * Implemented an Excel spreadsheet import and export functionality